 This masterful art of virtual stalking, known as remarketing, is a common marketing strategy known to bring customers back to your website.
-This regularly results in increasing site-wide conversion rates and average order value, as well as decreasing the number of abandoned shopping carts a site experiences.
-Continue below to learn how you can take advantage of remarketing and boost your before and after holiday traffic success!
+This regularly results in increasing site-wide conversion rates and average order values, as well as decreasing the number of abandoned shopping carts and improving site experiences.
+Read on to learn how you can take advantage of remarketing!

 From here you’ll click Audiences.
 This section of the Shared Library is where you’ll house different user groups based on site activity.
 While you don’t have any information collected just yet, the Shared Library will act as a set up guide.
 Once the campaign is active, you’ll find a wealth of data here.